michal2210/Python/README.md

 # Python Basics for Beginners

-Welcome to the official repository for the Python course!
+Welcome to the repository for the Python course!
 This course is designed for beginners with no prior programming experience.

 ## Real-World Examples of Python Basics